 - Founded In: 2016

-- Investors Include: DigiTx Partners, FoxKiser, Modern Times Group
+- Investors Include: DigiTx Partners, Sony Innovation Fund, PBJ Capital

 Kids’ mental health is just as important as their adult counterparts.
 Mightier takes a fun, colorful approach to helping kids understand their big emotions through interactive gaming.
-Using clinically-backed research, the games mirror real challenges found in everyday life so that kids of all ages can practice conquering whatever life may throw at them.
+Developed by clinicians at Boston Children’s Hospital and Harvard Medical School, the games pair with a wearable heart rate monitor so that kids ages 6 to 14 can practice staying calm and build emotional regulation skills they can use in everyday life.

 - Location: New York, New York